5 Best Benchtop Band Saws – Small Bandsaws Reviewed in 2023

 3. Rikon 10-305 Bench Band Saw

 The Rikon 10-305 is our other pick for the best bandsaw for the money.
-If you’re on an especially tight budget, you can still afford to equip your shop with a bit of extra cutting power.
-It’s also a great option if you’re looking for something that won’t take up as much space.
+If you’re on an especially tight budget, you can still afford to equip your shop with extra cutting power.
+The Rikon is a great option if you’re looking for something that won’t take up as much space.

-You knew we were going to have some reservations, though, and here they are.
-The Rikon 10-305 doesn’t come with its own stand, so you’re on your own for fitting it into your shop.
-The included blade is also next to useless, and you’ll notice the underpowered engine.
-This saw is strictly for hobbyists – we don’t recommend it for anyone cutting lumber on a professional scale.
+However, the Rikon 10-305 doesn’t come with a stand, so you’re on your own for fitting it into your shop.
+The blade is useless, and you’ll notice the underpowered engine.
+This saw is strictly for hobbyists; we don’t recommend it for anyone cutting lumber professionally.

 - Best for-dollar value